- What: Largest public speaking competition for schools in England and Wales

 - Price: £45 per team (up to two teams per school); subsidies and fee waivers available for schools with high FSMs and EAL

-This year celebrating its 60th anniversary, the prestigious ESU-Churchill Public Speaking Competition, sponsored by the International Churchill Society, is the largest such contest in England and Wales, with around 400 teams (each comprising a speaker, questioner and a chairperson).
+The prestigious ESU-Churchill Public Speaking Competition, sponsored by the International Churchill Society, is the largest such contest in England and Wales, with around 400 teams (each comprising a speaker, questioner and a chairperson).
 The different roles allow students to practise and excel in different skill sets, and the competition’s unique format, which pairs the speaker from one school with the chair and questioner of another, encourages quick thinking and relationship building.
 Most of all it’s fun, and a great way for students to develop their oracy skills in a friendly, supportive environment.

 Once registered, we will be in touch with the date and venue of your heat and a list of topics to choose from.

 - Prestigious England and Wales-wide competition is highly motivating for students and the school as a whole